3rd Congress ‘Revolutions in the History of Music’

 Tchaikovsky Moscow State Conservatory

-The Third Congress of the Music Theory Society
+The Third Congress of the Society for Theory of Music

 (Dedicated to the Centennial of the Russian Revolution of 1917)